 Vendor: Answers 4 AWS [Open Source]

-Graffiti monkey is a handy piece of open source code that looks at EC2 instances and copies its tags to any attached EBS Volumes and subsequently any snapshots of those EBS volumes.
+Graffiti monkey is a handy piece of open source code for managing EC2 and EBS.
+It looks at EC2 instances and copies its tags to any attached EBS Volumes and subsequent snapshots of those EBS volumes.

 Vendor: Capital One [Open Source]